 Benzisothiazolinone is a preservative, but it is also a disinfectant used in the film, fiber, leather, masonry, metalworking, and embalming industries.
 However, it is also found in liquid hand soap and sunscreen.
-It dissolves in water and is used in water-based solutions such as pastes, paints and oils.
+It dissolves in water and is used in water-based solutions, such as pastes, paints, and oils.

 There are three common methods for making BIT.
-The first involves reacting 2-halogenothiobenzoyl halide with a primary amine to obtain a N-substituted BIT.
+The first involves reacting 2-halogenothiobenzoyl halide with a primary amine to obtain an N-substituted BIT.
 The 2-halogenothiobenzoyl halide is typically made by cleaving the disulphide bond of 2,2'-dithio-bis-benzoic acid with halogen and simultaneously or sequentially converting the carboxylic acid groups to acid halides.
 A second method involves cyclising 2-halogenothiobenzamide in the presence of acid or alkali.
 The 2-halogenothiobenzamide typically comes from converting 2,2'-dithio-bis- benzoic acid to bisamide and then cleaving the disulphide bond with halogen.
 The third method is to heat 2,2'-dithio-bis-benzamides in the presence of a sodium hydroxide solution.
 Another method is to disproportion bisamide in alkali in the presence of oxygen or an oxygen-release agent.